 Add your food color and mix well to distribute color evenly in the mixture.
 You can add more color until you get the color you want, but if you’re using liquid color you don’t want to add t much as it will make your mixture wet.
 That’s why I prefer the gel based coloring.
 When you’ve achieved the color you want you’re ready to mold your melts.

 Press mixture into your mold or ice tray.
 The amount you need will depend on the size of your mold or tray.
-I got 4 large hearts and 8 small ones from one batch.
+I got 5 large roses out of one batch.
 You don’t want to double the batch as it becomes harder to mix.
 If you need lots of melts make one batch at a time.

 Place in the freezer to dry for at least one hour.
 Then unmold and store in airtight containers.